Stuycs-K/final-project-10-liu-andrew-chen-niki/WORKLOG.md

 Work on the generalization of the encoding so it no longer works for only triplets.

+### 5/31

+Develop the tryhackme room practice for the hill cipher

 ## Niki Chen

 ### 5/22